oracle-terraform-modules/terraform-oci-oke/README.md

     - avoid the overlapping subnet problem, especially if you need to make a hybrid deployment
     - plan your scalability, HA and failover capabilities
 - Optional co-located and pre-configured public bastion instance.
 This helps execute kubectl commands faster and limit local dependencies.
 The bastion instance has the following configurable features:
-    - oci-cli installed, upgraded and pre-configured
+    - oci-cli installed and upgraded
     - kubectl installed and pre-configured
     - kubeconfig generation
     - [helm][helm] installed and pre-configured (see [helm][instructions])